SAP-samples/btp-events-to-business-actions-framework/documentation/Integration-With-Azure-IoT/README.md

 These are the technical prerequistics for an integration between Microsoft Azure IoT Central, SAP BTP and SAP S/4HANA.

 **Services in SAP BTP**
-- Cloud Foundry Runtime
-    > - Foundation for running the CAP extension application for translating events to business actions.
+- **Cloud Foundry Runtime** - Foundation for running the CAP extension application for translating events to business actions.
-    > - Required for the trust between Microsoft Azure Active Directory and SAP BTP
-- Memory/Runtime quota
-    > - Required for deploying and running the extension application in SAP BTP
-- Authorization & Trust Management Service
-    > - Required for securing the extension application in SAP BTP
+- **Authorization & Trust Management Service** - Required for securing the extension application in SAP BTP
-- SAP Event Mesh
-    >- Required to receive events from Azure IoT Platform
+- **SAP Integration Suite,Advanced Event Mesh** - Required to receive events from Amazon Rekognition
-- SAP HANA Cloud
-    >- Required to store action configuration and logs for CAP application
+- **SAP HANA Cloud** - Required to store action configuration and logs for CAP application
+- **SAP HANA Schemas & HDI Containers** - Application database for CAP Application
-- SAP Process Automation, Business Rules capability
-    >- Business Rules service to configure business decisions that needs to be taken based on the type of event received from Azure IoT Platform.
+- **SAP Build Process Automation - Decision capability** - SAP Build Process Automation - Decisions service to configure business decisions that needs to be taken based on the type of event received from Amazon Rekognition.
+- **SAP S/4HANA System** - To execute the business action associated with the event received.
+- **SAP Connectivity Service** - To establish connections between cloud applications and on-premise systems.
+- **SAP Destination Service** - To find the destination information required to access a remote service or system from your extension application.
+- **SAP Private Link Service** - To establishe a private connection between selected SAP BTP services and selected services in your own IaaS provider accounts.
+- **SAP Business Application Studio** - A powerful and modern development environment, tailored for efficient development of business applications for the Intelligent Enterprise.
-- SAP Event Mesh Connectivity Plan(Beta)
-    >- As of now, this service supports SAP Event Mesh to Azure Event Grid direct connectivity.
+- **SAP Event Mesh Connectivity Plan(Beta)** - As of now, this service supports SAP Event Mesh to Azure Event Grid direct connectivity.
 This is available as Beta for Enterprise accounts only for now.

 **Microsoft Azure**
-- A valid Microsoft Azure subscription
+- A valid **Microsoft Azure subscription**
-- A Microsoft Azure Active Directory
+- A **Microsoft Azure Active Directory**
     > - Required for the trust between Microsoft Azure Active Directory and SAP BTP
     > - User management
     > - Application registrations to allow access to Microsoft Azure IoT Central REST API and SAP BTP

-- An Azure IoT Central Service
+- **An Azure IoT Central Service**
     > - Service for configuring Azure IoT Central Application
     > - Required for configuring device template, event producer and event routing.

-- An Azure Storage Account
+- **An Azure Storage Account**
     > - Required for storing the events received from Azure Event Grid in case of outbound from SAP S/4HANA scenario using SAP Event Mesh Connecivity service.

-- An Azure Communication Service
+- **An Azure Communication Service**
     >- Required to send email notificiations and SMS to users.